-The cloud and data go hand-in-hand, and sophisticated cloud providers are making the ETL process easier and faster.
+The cloud and data go hand in hand, and sophisticated cloud providers are making the ETL process easier and faster.
 Cloud-based ETL takes advantage of the cloud provider’s infrastructure — including a data warehouse and ETL tools designed to work efficiently in their environment.
 ETL breaks down silos by providing the technological means to gather data from different sources into a central location for analysis.
 ETL helps handle data integrity issues so that everyone is always working with fresh data.

-Establish governed self-service access
+4. Establish governed self-service access

 The Definitive Guide to Data Governance now.